julianperrott/WowClassicGrindBot/README.md

 | Delete | /stopattack<br>/stopcasting<br>/petfollow |
 | Insert | /cleartarget |

-    Rogue weapon buff (use 17 for second weapon):
-        /use Instant Poison V
-        /use 16
-        /click StaticPopup1Button1

-    Melee weapon buff:
-        /use Dense Sharpening Stone
-        /use 16
-        /click StaticPopup1Button1

-    Delete various
-        /run for b=0,4 do for s=1,GetContainerNumSlots(b) do local n=GetContainerItemLink(b,s) if n and (strfind(n,"Slimy") or strfind(n,"Red Wolf") or strfind(n,"Mystery") or strfind(n,"Spider L")) then PickupContainerItem(b,s) DeleteCursorItem() end end end

 ## 9. Setting up the class file (Final step)

-Each class has a configuration file in `/Json/class` e.g. the config for a Rogue it is in file C:\WowClassicGrindBot\Json\class\Rogue.json.
+Each class has a configuration file in `/Json/class` e.g. the config for a Rogue it is in file `C:\WowClassicGrindBot\Json\class\Rogue.json`.

 The configuration file determines what spells you cast when pulling and in combat, where to vend and repair and what buffs you give yourself.